ruggeri/tech-notes/algos/concurrency/lock-free-algos.md

 will be immediately visible to a read by any thread that is run afterward.
 True parallel execution means that reads/writes may give values that are not consistent with any single order of atomic operations on a global memory.
+This depends on the CPU memory model.

 An alternative to locking/mutual exclusion is _non-locking_ (AKA _lock
 free_) techniques.
 In lock free code, a thread cannot be blocked from